-Lesson 51 tutorial shows students and new users how to reset forgotten Ubuntu passwords.
+This brief tutorial shows students and new users how to reset Ubuntu forgotten user password.

 We’re all humans and we do tend to forget once in a while.
 The one thing you don’t want to forget is your computer password.
 Ubuntu is no different.